Blogging Can (And Should) Drive Traffic To Your Site– Here’s How

-Not only does this drive relevant traffic, it also helps add authenticity to your brand name; when you broaden your online presence, you establish yourself in a position of trust.
+Not only does this drive relevant traffic, but it also helps add authenticity to your brand name; when you broaden your online presence, but you also establish yourself in a position of trust.

 Consumer demands are ever-changing, and meeting them is a highly fluid process that will always require tweaks along the way.
 Not every blog post will go viral, and not every topic will drive traffic; look into the viewership and response rate of every blog post to see what catches attention and what doesn’t and adjust your approach accordingly.